Whether you’re buying things or sending money to your friends, a lot is happening under the hood when you use Apple Pay.

 Is Apple Pay Safe to Use?

-This generates a security code for each transaction, preventing someone from stealing your card information for their purchases.
+This generates a security code for each transaction, preventing anyone from stealing your card details to make unauthorized purchases.

-Additionally, if you lose your Apple device with Apple Pay activated, you can stop all transactions from the Find My iPhone service.
+Additionally, if you lose your Apple device when Apple Pay is activated, you can stop all transactions using the Find My iPhone service.

-Apple has security measures to prevent sellers and third parties from collecting your financial information.
+Apple also has security measures to prevent sellers and third parties from collecting your financial information.

 When you make a purchase using Apple Pay, the merchant never sees your data.
 Additionally, Apple doesn’t store your credit or debit card numbers on the device or its servers.